Glen-ae/amazegarage-project/README.md

 Unzip the bundle in your computer
 Navigate into the folder using cd
 Run npm install to install all the dependancies
-Run npm start to show you
+Run npm start to show you the application